-There are roughly 6,000 Asian Pacific Islander students in OUSD schools, plus thousands more in public charter schools.
-There are over 45 ethnicities and languages spanning the Asian and Pacific Island diaspora represented in Oakland schools, and we celebrate our unique histories and celebrate our diversity while uniting and coming together in our common experiences, values, needs to advocate for better policies, services, and institutions that reflect and serve our youth and families.
+There are roughly 6,000 Asian, Pacific Islander and Arab American students in OUSD schools, plus thousands more in public charter schools.
+There are over 45 ethnicities and languages spanning the Asian, Pacific Island and Arab diasporas represented in Oakland schools, and we celebrate our unique histories and celebrate our diversity while uniting and coming together in our common experiences, values, needs to advocate for better policies, services, and institutions that reflect and serve our youth and families.
 Our work to better capture and disaggregate API student data in OUSD systems, and to advocate for improved measurements at the state and federal levels, will help us more accurately understand the various needs and opportunity gaps to design targeted strategies to reach equity.

 Click HERE to read our recent newsletter.